hirenpatel0923/tornado_optimization_algorithm/README.md

 # Tornado Optimization Algorithm
-It is a local optimization algorithm, which works based on the cartezian distance formula.
+It is a local optimization algorithm, which works based on the cartesian distance formula.